shortlyst-ai/go-txmanager/README.md

 # go-txmanager
-Transaction Manager with gorm currently only support for gorm v1
+Transaction Manager with gorm.
+Supports gorm v1 and v2.

 ## How To Use